KxSystems/docs/docs/wp/hdb-analysis/index.md

 ## Warnings

-The analysis and maintenance section above covers most of the common issues, however there are other scenarios that won't neccesarily break the hdb, but may impact performance etc. These are included as warnings.
+The analysis and maintenance section above covers most of the common issues, however there are other scenarios that won't necessarily break the hdb, but may impact performance etc. These are included as warnings.

 ### Level 0